 The Banyule Workplace Wellbeing Committee saw the need for additional resources to help implement their Workplace Wellbeing Program and to support executive leaders and team leaders who were carrying the workforce’s accumulated anxiety in the pandemic situation.

-Hummingly provided a Leading in Times of Mass Disruption Masterclass to the General Management Team and Leadership Masterclasses to Team Leaders to both address the pressure that leaders were under and to help them support their teams.
+Hummingly provided Leading Through Prolonged Pressure masterclasses to the General Management Team and to the team leaders to both address the pressure that leaders were under and to help them support their teams.

-The workshops provided a much-needed boost towards the end of the year when leaders were tired and the Omicron wave of the pandemic was really hitting.
+The workshops provided a much-needed boost when leaders were tired and the Omicron wave of the pandemic was really hitting.

 Josephine Southwell, Workplace Wellbeing, Inclusion and Diversity lead says that the Doing Well cards enable teams to work together and support each other in a really practical way.